wireapp/wire-server/integration/README.md

-How to use:

-- `make ci suite=new ` - build all services and run only this test suite
-- `make ci package=galley suite=new` - build only galley then run only this test suite

-See Makefile for full docs on `make ci`.

-You can use `--include PATTERN` to only include tests that contain the substring `PATTERN`.
-This flag can be specified multiple times.
-The argument can also be provided with the `TEST_INCLUDE` env vars, where multiple values are comma-separated.

-You can use `--exclude PATTERN` to exclude all tests that contain the substring `PATTERN`.
-This flag can be specified multiple times.
-The argument can also be provided with the `TEST_EXCLUDE` env vars, where multiple values are comma-separated.

 To develop a new test in a fast-loading ghci session:

 1. Run `make cr` to build the whole project and start all services